NFL combine analysis: Strength of tackle, receiver and running back classes could help Seahawks greatly

 The broader point is that the intel the team had gathered at the combine helped influence their decisions before the draft even arrived.

-Which brings us to this year’s ongoing NFL combine, which as of Saturday morning had seen all of the offensive players conduct their on-field workouts and head home.
-Defensive players will work Saturday and Sunday.
+Which brings us to this year’s ongoing NFL combine, which concluded Sunday.

+And one of the overriding assessments of experts once it was over is that several groups of offensive players may be more talent-rich than usual.

-And the assessment of the experts?
-The tight end class isn’t all that good but the receiver group may be historically great, while it’s also unusually good at offensive tackle, pretty good on the line overall, and solid at running back.
+One area isn’t all that good — the tight-end group.
+But the receiver class may be historically great, while the general perception is that the draft is also unusually good at offensive tackle, pretty good on the line overall and solid at running back.

-Here are a few examples of what’s been said by those watching closely in Indy:
+Here are a few examples of what was said by those watching closely in Indy:

 “This OT draft is stacked,” tweeted draft expert Daniel Jeremiah of the NFL Network.